DecentralizedDan/hey-hannah/privacy.md

 ## 9. Contact

-For privacy questions or concerns, email **privacy@heyhannah.app**
+For privacy questions or concerns, email **heyhannah.app@proton.me**

 ## 10. Changes to This Policy

 We may update this policy if app functionality changes.
-Updated versions will be posted on our GitHub Pages website at heyhannah.app.
+Updated versions will be posted on our GitHub Pages website at (https://decentralizeddan.github.io/hey-hannah/privacy/)[https://decentralizeddan.github.io/hey-hannah/privacy/].
 We will increment the version number for any material changes.
 Your continued use of the app after updates constitutes acceptance of the revised policy.

 ## 11. Governing Law